grpc/grpc.io/README.md

 ## Publishing the site

 The gRPC website is _automatically_ published by [Netlify][].
-Any time changes are pushed to the `master` branch, the site is rebuilt and redeployed.
+Any time changes are committed to the default branch, the site is rebuilt and redeployed.

 ## Site content

 All of the [Markdown](https://www.markdownguide.org) content used to build the site's documentation, blog, etc. is in the [content](content) directory.

 ## Checking links